gluent/goe/docs/gcp_setup.md

 ## Roles

 The role names below are used throughput this page but can be changed to suit company policies.
-These roles will provide adequate access to stage data in GCP and load it into BigQuery.
+These roles will provide adequate access to stage data in cloud storage and load it into BigQuery.

 | Role                | Mandatory | Purpose                                                                         |
 | ------------------- | ----------| ------------------------------------------------------------------------------- |